SasView/tinycc/README.rst

 TinyCC (or tcc) is a small, fast C compiler capable of producing DLLs that can be loaded via ctypes.
 This version compiles for 64 bit Windows.

+Compiler version: 0.9.26 (amd64) 2013-02-16

 Installation of the compiler and the python interface is simply::

     pip install tinycc

 Full documentation for the compiler is available at `<http://bellard.org/tcc>`_.
+Source and binaries are available from `<https://savannah.nongnu.org/projects/tinycc/>`_.

 *TCC* is the full path to the tcc.exe executable, wrapped in quotes so that it can be used as part of an os.system command even when it contains spaces.